Fahim20223/assingment-6/readme.md

 console.log("name + is + age + years old )

-you use + operator repeatedly & harder to read .
+users use + operator repeatedly & harder to read .